 If you have access to a zoo or a wildlife park then you try your luck at drawing some exotic animals.
 Before you go find out:

-- What kind of pens and enclosures they have,
+- What kind of pens and enclosures do they have?

 Many artists use zoos and turn up unprepared and photograph animals half asleep or bored.
 Not only that, they draw animals that are obviously overweight and out of condition.

-If you arrive BEFORE feeding time, the animals are alert and anticipating their food.
+If you arrive BEFORE feeding time, the animals are alert and anticipate their food.
 This is the time that you need to be there to get those alert expressions.